fenago/machine-learning/lab_guides/lab_2.md

 ![](./images/12.png)

-If you recall Chapter 1, the framework we learned for making a decision was RememberFormulate-Predict.
+If you recall Lab 1, the framework we learned for making a decision was RememberFormulate-Predict.
 This is precisely how supervised learning works.
 The model first
 **remembers** the dataset of dogs and cats, then **formulates** a model, or a rule for what is a dog and what is a cat, and when a new image comes in, the model makes a **prediction** about what the label of the image is, namely, is it a dog or a cat.